Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Introduction

-In this paper we study the Hubbard and Heisenberg models on three exemplary regular tessellations of the hyperbolic plane, that exhibit different electronic properties in the non-interacting limit.
-We use a Hartree-Fock approximation, a spin wave analysis, auxiliary-field and stochastic series expansion quantum Monte Carlo (QMC) methods to investigate the models as a function of the interaction strength and system size.
+In this paper we study the Hubbard and Heisenberg models on three exemplary regular tessellations of the hyperbolic plane, that exhibit different electronic properties in the noninteracting limit.
+We use a Hartree-Fock approximation, a spin-wave analysis, auxiliary-field and stochastic series expansion quantum Monte Carlo (QMC) methods to investigate the models as a function of the interaction strength and system size.
 Since all considered lattices are bipartite, we can perform QMC simulations without a negative sign problem for both the Hubbard and Heisenberg models.

-The electronic properties of the three lattices resemble a Dirac system with a linear density of states (DOS) around the Fermi level ($\{10,3\}$ and $\{8,3\}$ lattice), and a flat-band system with a high DOS at the Fermi level ($\{8,8\}$ lattice).
-The mean-field approximation of the Hubbard model on the $\{10,3\}$ lattice is already studied in Ref.~\cite{Gluscevich23}, and we complement these results with both spin wave calculations and first-time fermionic QMC studies on the hyperbolic lattice.
-We will compare the spatial distribution of the magnetic ordering in the weak-coupling and strong-coupling limits, the transition from a semi-metal to insulator with antiferromagnetic (AFM) ordering as a function of the interaction strength and thermodynamic properties.
+There is a plethora of exotic phases of matter, such as spin liquids, that have been realized on two-dimensional bipartite lattices \cite{Balents02,Assaad16,Hohenadler18,Xu18}.
+This provides a further motivation to study correlation effects on bipartite hyperbolic lattices.
+We will concentrate on systems with open boundary conditions.
+This is important since the number of boundary sites is extensive, such that bulk and total density of states (DOS) differ.
+The mean-field approximation of the Hubbard model on the $\{10,3\}$ lattice is already studied in Ref.~\cite{Gluscevich23}, and we complement these results with both spin-wave calculations and first-time fermionic QMC studies on the hyperbolic lattice.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:model} we define the Hubbard and Heisenberg models and the hyperbolic lattices on which we study them.
 In Sec.~\ref{sec:method} we introduce the mean-field approximation, spin-wave analysis and the QMC algorithms that will be used in this work.
 In Sec.~\ref{sec:results} we present our numerical results before we conclude in Sec.~\ref{sec:conclusion}.
-In the Appendix additional numerical data can be found.
+Additional numerical data as well as details and derivations of the methods used in this paper can be found in the Appendix.